-Yogurt boasts significant nutritional benefits primarily because it is made of healthy gut bacteria cultures, specifically, S. Thermophillus, Bifidobacterium, and L. Acidophilus, also known as the good bacteria that we need in our gut.
+Yogurt boasts significant nutritional benefits primarily because it is made of healthy gut bacteria cultures, specifically, S. Thermophilus, Bifidobacterium, and L. Acidophilus, also known as the good bacteria that we need in our gut.

 These bacteria are essential for good gut healthy by serving as reinforcements for the digestive flora.
 What this means is that the bacteria in the yogurt will give your intestinal bacteria a burst of life often.

 As you may already know, your gut health is important to your overall health.
 A lot goes wrong when your gut health is in jeopardy, which is why a burst of life from live bacteria cultures every so often is important.

 And as long as you have good gut health, you will experience a host of benefits, including:

 - Enhanced skin vitality